Volumes soar at Timken India Ltd counter

 -

-Timken India Ltd recorded volume of 12944 shares by 10:53 IST on BSE, a 8.42 times surge over two-week average daily volume of 1537 shares
+Timken India Ltd clocked volume of 3.26 lakh shares by 14:19 IST on NSE, a 9.72 times surge over two-week average daily volume of 33495 shares

-Indiamart Intermesh Ltd, Rites Ltd, Divis Laboratories Ltd, BASF India Ltd are among the other stocks to see a surge in volumes on BSE today, 02 July 2020.
+Indiamart Intermesh Ltd, eClerx Services Ltd, Rites Ltd, BASF India Ltd are among the other stocks to see a surge in volumes on NSE today, 02 July 2020.

 Powered by Capital Market - Live News